kevinkid135/LoLChestChecker/README.md

 * https://lolcc.000webhostapp.com/
 * https://www.lolcc.me

+If you are checking this website without any league of legends background, feel free to search for the name "Kirox3" withour quotations.
+This is my personal game handle.

 # LoL-Mastery-Chest-Tracker
 This application allows the user to search up a summoner name and see all chest availability for each champion.
 All data will be obtained from the riot API.